appbaseio/reactivesearch/content/docs/analytics/overview.md

 5. Tailor search for your business needs - You can create custom segments (paid users, mobile users, user on a 3G network) that are meaningful for your business and additionally filter all of the above analytics to glean more specific insights.

 ## What are we measuring?

 -   User sessions summary - Total Users, Total Sessions, Bounce Rate and Avg Session Duration
 -   Search summary - A Searches > Clicks > Conversions funnel
 -   Popular searches
 -   No result searches
 -   Popular Filters
 -   Popular Results
+-   Recent Searches
+-   Recent Results
 -   Distinct count of IP address/users
 -   Popular countries

 Here is a glimpse of what you can expect to measure with Appbase.io Analytics.
 ![Appbase.io analytics insights](https://i.imgur.com/SHpc00t.png)

 ## Getting Insights From Analytics